viespejo/.dotfiles/config/i3/i3_guide.md

 ## Easy config access

 Open a terminal and type `cfc`.
 This will open a file where you will see customizable pairs of key shortcuts and config files.
-Enter any of these shortcuts in bash or ranger to immediately open the file in vim.
+Enter any of these shortcuts in zsh or ranger to immediately open the file in vim.

 You may add new entries here and they will be refreshed when you refresh i3 (Mod+R) or simply press Mod+F2,